 4. Say Congratulations

-When your contacts are mentioned or published in the news, congratulate them on the good public relations.
-You can use Newsle, Google Alerts, Topsy or Social Mention to customize the news updates on people and companies in your network.
+When your contacts are mentioned or published in the news, congratulate them on their good public relations.
+You can use Google Alerts to customize the news updates on people and companies in your network.

 5. Send a Token

 For extra-special people, you may want to send a book you know they’ll enjoy.
-If you are looking for less expensive alternatives, consider Starbucks’ “Tweet-a-coffee” feature, which sends a $5 dollar gift card to the U.S. Twitter recipient you designate.
-Or maybe give a gift card to a favorite lunch spot.
+If you are looking for less expensive alternatives, consider sending a virtual Amazon gift card or other gift card to their favorite coffee shop or lunch spot.

 There are also ideas that may seem a bit over-the-top but that might just work.
 If you share a mutual interest in gardening, send forget-me-not seeds along with a note about how you value the connection with the person.
 If you both love to travel, send a postcard from your next trip that says, “Wish You Were Here.”
 Or bring back some swag from a conference, and send it along with a message about your takeaways from the event.